 Are you a single mother who needs assistance to meet up with your bills, and other basic needs?
-There are many services provided by non-profits, churches, and government agencies to help alleviate the financial stress that comes with single parenting.
+There are many services provided by non-profits, churches, and government agencies to help relieve the financial stress that comes with single parenting.
 Check out the list of options below and see what suits you.
-Millions are benefiting from these schemes already – you, too, should.
+Millions are benefiting from these options already.

 Also, the weatherization scheme provided by the Housing Division aims at assisting eligible individuals and families with services and campaigns for energy conservation.
 In Sacramento, the 2-1-1 gives you 13 options access to payment of utility services, and up to 9 different alternatives for access to discounts on a list of utilities at http://www.211sacramento.org/211/online-database/categories/financial-help/discounted-utility/.
 The ECIP is a California intervention program that helps eligible families and single mothers with energy crisis to reduce their burden and save more on energy.
 Find out more here, http://www.csd.ca.gov/Services/HelpPayingUtilityBills.aspx.